iBug/iBug-source/_home/skills.md

 Git #3#

 : I was about to give myself a score of 5 on this when I realized that Ciro Santilli claimed the same score, but backed with [a huge tutorial](https://www.cirosantilli.com/git-tutorial/) he wrote on his own.
-Then I reevaluated myself and gave a score of only 3 - I can't even write a fifth of Ciro's tutorial.
+Then I reevaluated myself and gave a score of only 3 - I can't even write the smallest portion of Ciro's tutorial.

 Linux #3#